luismarrer/holbertonschool-simple_shell/Start_coding_own_shell/exercises/README.md

 ## List of Exercises

 - `ppid.c`: This exercise demonstrates how to retrieve and print the parent process ID (PPID) using the `getppid()` function.
+- `print_max_pid.sh`: This script prints the maximum value that a process ID (PID) can be on this Linux system.
+It reads the value from `/proc/sys/kernel/pid_max` and displays it, providing insight into system limits for PID values.